 Mike Baur

-Biography Biography Artwork Resume Links Contact
+Biography Biography Artwork Links Contact

-After graduating with a BFA from Arkansas State University in 1973, he attended the University of Illinois Graduate School in Sculpture (MFA’75).
+Mike Baur is best known for his architectural scale concrete and steel public sculptures, but is also prolific in smaller scale works, exploiting any and all available materials he can work with his hands.
+After graduating with a BFA from Arkansas State University in 1973, he attended the University of Illinois Graduate School in Sculpture (MFA'75).
 While in his first year at Urbana Mike switched from fiberglass to concrete after losing several large pieces in a tornado.
 In 1974, he won an international competition to build a 200-ton concrete sculpture in Barcelona, Spain.

 Baur’s sculpture can be found in numerous locations in Illinois, in the United States and in Spain.
 His monumental pieces are sited in Taragona, Spain, in The Illinois Department of Transportation Building in Springfield, on the campus of Elgin Community College, in Northpoint Marina in Winthrop Harbor, the Nathan Manilow Sculpture Park among others.

-biography | artwork | resume | links | contact site by rodman
+home | artwork | resume | links | contact site by rodman